tlhavens/hello-world/README.md

-# hello-world \n
+# hello-world
-repository for classic hello_world program \n
+repository for classic hello_world program
-Current CS student learning how to utilize github \n
+Current CS student learning how to utilize github